hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

-The result, as you'll expect, is 78 because reduce, initially, uses 10 as the first argument to custom_sum.

-That's all about Python's Map, Reduce, and Filter.
-Try on the below exercises to help ascertain your understanding of each function.

 ## Exercise

-In this exercise, you'll use each of map, filter, and reduce to fix broken code.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=exercise.py) -->
 <!-- The below code snippet is automatically added from exercise.py -->